 If you are over 65, you may think you know your Medicare benefits pretty well (and this site has included a number of good articles about those benefits).
-But whether you are enrolled in a Medicare Advantage plan, only basic Medicare, or Medicare with a supplement (or gap) plan, there are aspects of Medicare that are hidden and can bite you hard if you don’t pay attention.
+But whether you are enrolled in a Medicare Advantage plan, only Original/Traditional Medicare, or Medicare with a supplement (Medigap) plan, there are aspects of Medicare that are hidden and can bite you hard if you don’t pay attention.

-If you hear anyone say that Medicare beneficiaries do not pay their fair share, just tell them about the Part B premium, the Part B Deductible, the Part D deductible, the hospital deductible, co-pays and coinsurance, etc. Medicare beneficiaries pay a great deal for the benefits they receive.
+If you hear anyone say that Medicare beneficiaries do not pay their fair share, just tell them about the Part B premium, the coinsurance and deductibles for Part A and Part B (which can be mostly covered by Medigap plans, but those have their own separate premiums), and the premiums and out-of-pocket costs that go along with Medicare Part D. Medicare beneficiaries pay a great deal for the benefits they receive.

 The term “Medicare assignment” may mean little to you until you find out that a new doctor you are seeing does not accept what Medicare pays for a given service.
-A “non-participating” doctor who does not accept assignment can charge up to 115 percent of the Medicare approved amount.
+A “non-participating” doctor who does not accept assignment can charge up to 115 percent of the Medicare-approved amount (states can further limit this, although most do not).
 Medicare will still pay for the services this doctor provides even if he does not accept assignment, but you are stuck with the difference.

-First, find out if your doctor “participates” in Medicare and takes assignment.
+First, find out if your doctor “participates” in Medicare and accepts assignment (ie, accepts Medicare’s payment — plus any applicable deductible and coinsurance — as payment in full).
 Then, ask if the doctor has specifically “opted out” of Medicare.
 If she has opted out, you may want to find another doctor unless you can pay cash for the services.

 Then – as with any insurance plan – you need to know your numbers.
 If you’re about to enroll in Medicare Advantage or Medigap, have your carrier clearly spell out your out-of-pocket costs – deductibles, co-pays and coinsurance – and your coverage limits.